 We loved the minimalist design and tiny form factor of the AirTag.
 It does the exact job it was designed for and does it well — finding lost things.

-The major caveat with the AirTag is you need some kind of keychain or pouch to place it in.
+The major caveat with the AirTag is that you need a keychain or pouch to place it in.
 There is no built-in attachment mechanism, though they are mildly magnetic.

 The 0.39-ounce AirTag weighs about as much as two quarters and is about the same size too.
 It is 1.26-inches in diameter.